China economic uncertainty a potential risk for U.S. chipmakers

 Beijing took steps during the weekend to revive shares following a 30 percent slide in its stock market since mid-June, which raised investors' concerns about the stability of the Chinese economy.

-Among the companies with the biggest exposure to China are Qualcomm and fellow chipmaker Broadcom Corp (BRCM.O), which depend on China for 50 percent and 24 percent of their overall revenue, respectively.
+Among the companies with the biggest exposure to China are Qualcomm and fellow chipmaker Broadcom Corp, which depend on China for 50 percent and 24 percent of their overall revenue, respectively.

 Qualcomm declined to comment ahead of its earnings announcement, and a Broadcom representative was not immediately available to comment.
 Apple declined to comment.